Why Is My Stomach Bigger After Gallbladder Surgery? (4 Possible Reasons For It)

 Share this article:

 Your stomach looks bigger after gallbladder removal surgery for several reasons.
 The gas pumped into your abdomen during laparoscopic surgery could be one reason.
-In addition, after gallbladder removal surgery, post-recovery bloating, changes in the digestive process, and inflammation can make your stomach look more prominent.
+In addition, post-recovery bloating, changes in the digestive process, and inflammation can make your stomach look more prominent after gallbladder removal surgery.

 If you keep suffering from gallstones, your doctor may suggest that you do a cholecystectomy which means the removal of your gallbladder.

-Gall stones are formed by hard deposits of bile in your gallbladder and can be as small as a pebble and even as large as a golf ball.
-The gall stones cause a lot of pain and discomfort.
+Hard deposits of bile form gallstones in your gallbladder and can be as small as a pebble and even as large as a golf ball.
+The gallstones cause a lot of pain and discomfort.

-The only helpful way to deal with gall stones involves the removal of the gallbladder since, if left in place, the gall stones will keep reoccurring endlessly.
+The only helpful way to deal with gallstones involves the removal of the gallbladder since, if left in place, and the gallstones will keep reoccurring endlessly.

 Here are the four main reasons your stomach may look larger after gallbladder removal surgery.